Skip to content

 by Cody Kaufmann

 A lantern ring is a perforated hollow ring located near the center of the stuffing box of a pump.
-Despite its simplistic appearance, it plays a crucial role in the successful operation of a pump system.
+Despite its simplistic appearance, it plays a crucial role in successfully operating a pump system.

 The Lantern Ring’s Role

 1. Protection — The term lantern ring comes from the primary use of the word lantern.
-A lantern is a vessel or device that covers up or protects a light source.
+A lantern is a vessel or device covering or protecting a light source.
 Lantern rings help protect the stuffing box by allowing flush water or pressure to enter.
 They also keep contaminants out.
-If the material that is being pumped or any other foreign matter enters the stuffing box, it could destroy the packing or damage the shaft or stuffing box.
+If the material being pumped or any other foreign matter enters the stuffing box, it could destroy the packing or damage the shaft or stuffing box.

-3. Lubrication — Another main function of the lantern ring is to facilitate lubrication.
+3. Lubrication — Another primary function of the lantern ring is to facilitate lubrication.
 The fluid entering the lantern ring lubricates the packing.
 This reduces friction against the shaft.
-In addition, lubrication helps reduce wear of the machine parts and the amount of excess heat generated within the system.
+In addition, lubrication helps reduce the wear of the machine parts and the amount of excess heat generated within the system.

 Only Used with Packing

-In these three applications, lantern rings are only used in conjunction with packing.
-It is a crucial element, because packing tends to generate heat.
-Heat increases wear that could shorten the life of the packing and the shaft.
+In these three applications, lantern rings are only used with packing.
+It is a crucial element because packing tends to generate heat.
+Heat increases wear which could shorten the life of the packing and the shaft.
 Placing a lantern ring between packing rings extends the life of the packing, the stuffing box, and the shaft.
 Ultimately, this increases the lifespan of the whole system long term.

-Many times, end users overlook lantern rings within the system because they do not perform the sealing function.
-Primarily in a stuffing box, teams focus on the packing and which style to use.
+End users often need to pay more attention to lantern rings within the system because they do not perform the sealing function.
+In a stuffing box, teams focus on the packing and which style to use.
 However, the lantern ring is just as important as the packing.
-Without the lantern ring to provide protection, ventilation, and lubrication, the packing will not function properly.
+The packing will not function correctly without the lantern ring to provide protection, ventilation, and lubrication.

 The Ideal Material: PTFE vs PEEK for Lantern Rings

-Using lantern rings that are made from the right kind of quality material is critical.
-Low-quality plastic material options will soften and melt much more quickly and easily over time.
+Using lantern rings made from the right kind of quality material is critical.
+Low-quality plastic material options will soften and melt quickly and easily over time.
 If this happens, the ability to protect, cool, and properly lubricate the packing is greatly diminished.
 This will lead to premature packing failure.

-Manufacturers primarily make most lantern rings out of either polytetrafluoroethylene (PTFE) or polyether ether ketone (PEEK).
-Before PTFE was so widely used, lantern rings may have been made out of many different materials, such as brass, bronze, low-quality plastics, or metal.
+Manufacturers make most lantern rings from polytetrafluoroethylene (PTFE) or polyether ether ketone (PEEK).
+Before PTFE was widely used, lantern rings may have been made from many different materials, such as brass, bronze, low-quality plastics, or metal.
 Some plants use these other materials in some instances.

 • Will the system operate in a water-tight or air-tight environment?